theczechguy/minimal-mistakes/_posts/powershell/tips_tricks/2018-02-07-Delete files & folders.md

 It is known bug and officialy is recommended to first use `Get-Childitem` with `recurse` parameter and pipe the results into `Remove-Item` .
 This works fine , until you need to perform this stuff automatically.
-It asks you to confirm the deletion , which is unacceptable when you need to automate stuff .
+It asks you to confirm the deletion , which is unacceptable when you need to automate it .
 I've read suggestions to use `-confirm:$false` but I had no luck here so I quickly realized I need to take more low level way and that is the almighty .NET .

-It's important to note that this technique is valid only for systems Windows Version 6.3 and higher - Server 2012 R2 & Windows 8.1 .
+It's important to note that this technique is valid only for Windows systems with version 6.3 and higher - Server 2012 R2 & Windows 8.1 .

 I will describe here just most important steps , not the whole function.